-Inventors often wonder whether the number of claims can affect the overall strength and value of their patent.
+There’s often confusion about the purpose and impact of adding more claims in a patent application, and inventors often wonder whether the number of claims will affect the overall strength and value of the patent.

-Generally speaking, a patent with more claims is more likely to withstand challenges in an adversarial setting.
+Generally speaking, yes – a patent with more claims is more likely to withstand challenges in an adversarial setting.
 As a patent litigator used to tell me, patent claims in litigation are like soldiers in a battle: many will not survive.
-And because patent applications are submitted years before any actual litigation, you simply can’t predict every single challenge you might face when you’re drafting a claim set.
+And because patent applications are typically drafted years before litigation begins, you simply can’t predict every single challenge you might face when you’re drafting a claim set.

 But in patent litigation, you generally need only one claim to survive.
 As such, the key to a successful patent application lies in having enough claims so that at least one or two can survive all the challenges that the patent will eventually face in a litigation context.